905-264-0158

 7 days from

-Explore the many historic & artistic splendours of Rome, then head south to experience the true Puglia with accommodation in a traditional Trullo and a visit to a 'masseria', a local working farm, where you'll learn to prepare traditional Puglian pasta dishes.
-A tour of the lovely Valle d’Itria rounds out this 7-day Rome & Puglia Tour!
+Explore the many historic & artistic splendours of Rome, then head south to experience the true Puglia with accommodation in a traditional Trullo and a visit to a 'masseria', a local working farm, where you'll learn to prepare traditional Puglian pasta dishes!

 Day 1: Rome